-D. Street Sections.
+- D. Street Sections.
 The following street sections show the basic elements of the streetscape for each of the streets highlighted in Station District.
-The City may approve modifications to the typical cross sections based on site-specific conditions including adjacent land uses, traffic management, parking needs, and right-of-way constraints.

-1. Residential Street Typology.
+The City may approve modifications to the typical cross sections based on site-specific conditions including adjacent land uses, traffic management, parking needs, and right-of-way constraints. - 1.
+Residential Street Typology.
 Many of the streets identified as Residential Streets do not have curbs, gutter, or sidewalks and there is a lack of definition between the public right-of-way and private property.
 Parking occurs along the street edge often in gravel shoulders and without a consistent pattern.
+Established residential street ROW varies in the Station District.
 Figure 18C.300-2 below shows a standard residential street section with a 60' right-of-way that includes travel lanes, sidewalks, and bike lanes.
 In the future, bike lanes could be converted to on-street parking.
 Figure 18C.300-3 shows an 80' right-of-way with native plantings on either outer edge of the right-of-way.